TKOaly/exam-archive-new/README.md

    | Password | `tarpisto` |
    | Database | `tarpisto` |
 4. Click on Import on the left sidebar and upload `db.sql`
-5. Run any further possible migrations with `npm run db:migrate-dev`
+5. Further possible migrations are runned while starting app.

 ## Docker warning